beginning of content

 Key facts

-• Tonsillitis is inflammation (swelling) of the tonsils.
+• Tonsillitis is inflammation (swelling) of the tonsils at the back of your throat.

 • It can be caused by viruses or bacteria.

-• Symptoms include a sore throat, trouble swallowing, fever, headache, and swollen lymph glands.
+• Symptoms include a sore throat, trouble swallowing, fever, headache and swollen glands.

 • Tonsillitis is more common in children than in adults.